|

 • Proclamation Line & Taxation

-• Created Proclamation Line; failed to protect settlers from Native attacks
+• Created Proclamation Line; failed to protect from Native attacks

 • Colonists protested: boycotted goods, refused to fund soldiers